aktos-io/lxc-to-the-future/nat-configuration.md

     net.ipv4.ip_forward=1    # Add this line or uncoment it ...

-Your container should `ping google.com` so far.
+Your container should `ping google.com` within the container so far.

 # Port forwarding